ox-it/mysql-logger/readme.md

 MySQL Logging
 -------------

+This is for use with the MySQL Connector/J JDBC driver (http://dev.mysql.com/downloads/connector/j/).
 This project adds some aditional support for logging MySQL statements from the JDBC connector.
 This will add additional overhead as when profiling isn't enabled the connector shortcuts code concernced with creating the profiling events.
 This has be written to support logging of a sample of SQL statements to log4j although the MySQL connector ships with support for logging to other logging frameworks.

 To use this code add the following to your JDBC connection string: